BayKanguru/p_fed/readme.md

 ## Security

 I assumed security was "_good enough for me_" but if you are planning on using this for any serious projects and don't know anything about cryptography, **DON'T USE THIS**.
 For anyone that understands cryptography, you probably know more than me.
-So any help from you will help.
+So any help from you will seriously help.